Wacky-Mole/WackysDatabase/README.md

 | 2.1.4 | Happy Halloween, this update is for the spooky people that use "," as decimal delimiters, resulting in crazy big sizes of items/pieces. </br> SizeMultiplier is now seperated with \| </br> Updated a Priority for loading
 | 2.1.5 | Added API for Clone mapping to orginal prefab. </br> Adjustment for Epicloot+wackydb on quitting </br>
 | 2.1.6 | Bug fix for cloned pieces on relog. </br> Thx to OrianaVenture for updated icon
+| 2.1.7 | Update Readme a bit. </br> Made it so some pieces didn't reload twice.